marado/jall/README.md

 console.log(dateLocalize.localDate(theDate)); // Jueves, 4 de Julio 1776
 ```

-The date formatting rules and configuration have been taken from [node-dateformat](https://github.com/felixge/node-dateformat), which has been extended to support multiple simultaneous locales and subsumed into ``node-localize``.
+The date formatting rules and configuration have been taken from [node-dateformat](https://github.com/felixge/node-dateformat), which has been extended to support multiple simultaneous locales and subsumed into ``jall``.

 ## Complete API